jeremenichelli/personal-site/about/index.md

 > Cartoon Network website sucked back in the 90s

-He is now experienced in a wide spectrum of projects and skills in the web, from animations to web application development, performance and design systems.
+He is now experienced in a wide spectrum of projects and skills in the web, from animations to web applications, performance and design systems.

 ## Experience